dulara-dinuli/EmployeeMaagementSystem-CrudTest/README.md

 # Employee Management System - CRUD Test 👩‍💼

+Demo Web Application:- <a href="https://dulara-dinuli.github.io/EmployeeManagementSystem-CrudTest/" target="_blank"> Watch Me 👀 </a>
+<br/>(Table data and other functions are not visible because the backend is not running on any server.)

 This is a simple test project to practice CRUD operations.
 Using this web application users can implement the following features,
   <ul>
     <li><b>C</b>reate - Add New Employees</li>